herawenn/communityBot/README.md

 The PortLordsAI model, powered by Google Gemini, introduces conversational AI capabilities to the bot.
 You can engage with PortLordsAI using the `!chat` command.
 It can assist with tasks such as:

 *   **Code Generation & Assistance:**  Request code snippets or get help with debugging.
 *   **Vulnerability Assessments:**  Use the `!aiscan` command to request a vulnerability assessment.
-Keep in mind *this is a high-level assessment.*
+Keep in mind this is a *high-level assessment.*
 *   **General Knowledge:** Ask general cybersecurity questions or get definitions.

 **Important Considerations:**

 *   **Limitations:** The AI model has limitations.
 Its responses might not always be perfect or suitable for production use.
 Always double-check its outputs.
 *   **Biases:** AI models are trained on vast datasets and can reflect biases present in those datasets.
-Be aware that responses are subjective.
+Be aware that responses are not always objective.

 ### B. Exploit Database Management